baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 buttonEnabled.not().onValue($("#register button"), "attr", "disabled")
 ```

-This relies on te fact that the `onValue` method, like many other Bacon.js methods, supports different sets of
+This relies on the fact that the `onValue` method, like many other Bacon.js methods, supports different sets of
 parameters.
 One of them is the above form, which can be translated as "call the `attr` method of the register
 button and use `disabled` as the first argument".
 The second argument for the `attr` method will be taken from the
 current property value.